CIS*3090 Parallel Programming [0.50]

 Today's computer science students are entering a new era in parallel computing, featuring cheap multicores and high-performance clusters, but have received traditional largely-sequential training.
 This paradigm shift has been called "the end of the lazy programmer era."
 This course is aimed at helping soon-to-graduate students (1) move into jobs using current tools for parallel programming, and (2) acquire the theoretical background needed to keep abreast with rapid industry developments and to evolve with them.
 The textbook will provide foundational knowledge about modern parallel processor architectures and algorithms for organizing concurrent computations.
 Since parallel programming is all about speed, we will learn ways to measure execution performance and speedup through parallelization.

 In terms of practical skills, high-performance (non-shared memory) cluster programming will be introduced via the University of Guelph Pilot library, based on MPI and utilizing message-passing.
-Programming for multicore shared memory processors will utilize the popular existing parallel programming technique of POSIX threads, and compiler-based OpenMP, supported by the latest suite of Intel tools.
-Heterogeneous architectures--GPUs (graphics processing units) and the Cell BE (Broadband Engine)--will be introduced.
-Students will use the above tools, or others of their choice, to carry out a parallel programming project.
+Programming for multicore shared memory processors will utilize the popular existing parallel programming technique of POSIX threads, and compiler-based OpenMP, supported by the latest suite of Intel tools, as well as Java threads.
+Heterogeneous architectures--GPUs (graphics processing units) and the Intel Xeon Phi--will be introduced.

 Course topics